 Next, fold your little triangle shape to the right and then fold your shape down.
 You will be creating triangles that then fold over until you have reached the end of your accordion shape.

-How do I make an Earth toned neutral tie dye pillow?
+How to use an Earth tone tie dye on a pillow?

-Now that you have your pillow covers all folded, it’s time for the fun part tie dying!
+Now that you have your pillow covers all folded, it’s time for the fun part Earth tone tie dye!

 I put down a sheet (over a waterproof tablecloth) to protect my work surface and then got busy!